Battle of Champions

 The Battle of Champions was a trial by combat fought in 1478 or 1464 between two Scottish clans, Clan Gunn and Clan Keith.
 It took place at the chapel of St Tears (St Tayre) on the coast north of Wick in Caithness, between Ackergill Tower and Girnigoe Castle.
-It was arranged to settle a dispute with a battle between twelve men on horseback on either side.
+It was arranged to settle a dispute with a battle between twelve horse on either side.
 However, the Keiths arrived with two men on each of their twelve horses, and massacred the 12 Gunns.
 The clans finally signed a treaty of friendship in 1978, ending the feud after 500 years.

 Background

 It is recorded that the feud began when Dugald, Chieftain of the Keiths, abducted Helen of Braemore, daughter of Lachlan Gunn, when he discovered that she was betrothed to Alexander Gunn.
 The attack occurred on the night before the wedding, and Alexander was one of those slain by the Keiths.
 Helen subsequently committed suicide by throwing herself off Ackergill Tower.
 Subsequent conflicts between the two clans were for the most part indecisive, and losses were numerous on both sides.
-After long quarreling between the Keiths and Gunns it was decided that a "battle of champions" would be fought between twelve men on horseback on either side but the Keiths arrived with two men on each horse.
+After long quarreling between the Keiths and Gunns it was decided that a "battle of champions" would be fought between twelve horse on either side (the Gunn clan still argues the wording) but the Keiths arrived with two men on each horse.